 Why is hemicolectomy performed?

 How to prepare for hemicolectomy

 You might need to take 'bowel prep' medicine.
 This is a type of laxative, and empties your bowel for the procedure.
-If you’re asked to do this, plan for a quiet time the day or two before surgery.
+You may need to be on a ‘clear fluids’ only diet prior to the procedure.
+If you’re asked to do this, plan for a quiet time the day or 2 before surgery.

 You will be asked to fast (not have anything to eat or drink) before your surgery.

-You may need to stop certain medications temporarily.
+You may need to stop certain medicines temporarily.
 Check with your doctor.

 What happens during hemicolectomy?

 After you are given a general anaesthetic, the surgeon will remove the unhealthy section of your bowel.
 This is usually done through a single cut in your abdomen, but sometimes this operation may be done laparascopically (‘keyhole’ surgery), through a few smaller cuts.
 After removing the unhealthy bowel, the surgeon joins the ends of the remaining bowel together.